brunofjesus/rpi-web-bookshelf/README.md

 # Raspberry Pi Web Bookshelf

+> [!WARNING]
+> This repository has been archived, please use the new [raspberry-bookshelf](https://github.com/brunofjesus/raspberry-bookshelf)

 Raspberry Pi Bookshelf for the Web

 This project aims to get the Rasberry Pi Bookshelf available through a webpage.